sulfo/xml-sitemap-feed/readme.txt

 == Description ==

 This plugin dynamically creates an XML feed that complies with the XML Sitemap protocol.
-There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/index.php?feed=sitemap.xml if you do not use a fancy permalink structure) ready to be submitted to search engines like Google, Yahoo, MSN, Ask.com and others.
+There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/index.php?feed=sitemap.xml if you do not use a fancy permalink structure) ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.

 An entry `Sitemap: http://yourblogurl.tld/sitemap.xml` is added to the (by WordPress dynamically created) robots.txt on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.
 If you do not use fancy URL's in WordPress, you will have to create your own robots.txt file.
 See FAQ's.